licensezero/guide.licensezero.com/index.md

 Waivers work a bit like freebie private licenses.
 Developers can use the [command line interface](#command-line-interface) to generate signed [waivers](https://licensezero.com/licenses/waiver), for specific people, that let them out of `LICENSE` conditions limiting commercial use or require open source release.
 Developers can generate waivers that last only a set number of days, or that last forever.
 The [command line interface](#command-line-interface) treats waivers just like private licenses for purposes of figuring out which private licenses a user is missing for a project.

-You might like to issue waivers to reward contributors to your project who make their work available under a permissive license, for [parallel licensing](#parallel-licensing), extend the free trial period for projects under [Noncommercial terms](#noncommercial), or to resolve a question about whether a particular use will trigger the commercial-use time limit.
+You might like to issue waivers to reward contributors to your project who make their work available under a permissive license, for [parallel licensing](#parallel-licensing), extend the free trial period for projects under [Prosperity](#prosperity), or to resolve a question about whether a particular use will trigger the commercial-use time limit.
 It's entirely up to you.

 ## <a id="relicensing">Relicensing</a>